 Chapters 1-7 of this Horizons 2026 Community Plan identify key issues needing attention in Greenville.
 For many of those issues, responsibilities for action are clear and direct.
 For many others, however, the issues are being addressed by multiple parties, creating circumstances where coordination and collaborative actions might enhance prospects for successful outcomes.
 Following is a summary of issues, each described earlier in this Plan, that might benefit from additional information-sharing, cooperation, and collaborative actions.
+Box and Arrow Indicate Substantive Content Change Since Public Open House

-Establish and Implement a Tiered Growth Framework: A key recommendation of this Horizons 2026 Greenville Community Plan is that a Tiered Growth Framework be established to guide land use and infrastructure decisions.
+Establish and Implement a Tiered Growth Framework: A key recommendation of this plan is that a Tiered Growth Framework be established to guide land use and infrastructure decisions.
 Once in place, the Framework will be used to help establish timing and priorities for installation of public infrastructure: water lines, sewer lines, roads, and services.
 Multiple agencies, organizations, and jurisdictions will become partners in implementing a system that aligns the timing of growth and land use patterns to the availability and extension of public services.

-Promote a Mix of Housing Types: This community plan highlights the need and aspiration for a variety of housing options to be available throughout the Greenville community, with a range of housing costs.
+Promote a Mix of Housing Types: This plan highlights the need and aspiration for a variety of housing options to be available throughout the Greenville community, with a range of housing costs.
 Multiple organizations, public and private, need to work together to design and implement programs that can help assure variety and mix in housing types and costs as development moves forward throughout the Greenville area.

 Coordinate Transit Service: Three entities provide public transportation services in the Greenville area.
-The two key systems are those run by the City of Greenville, and by ECU.
-As the City and University and Medical Campus continue to grow, coordination and collaboration will help assure efficiency and coverage in providing the necessary bus services.
+The two key systems are those run by the City of Greenville and by ECU.
+As the City, and ECU and its Medical Campus continue to grow, coordination and collaboration will help assure efficiency and coverage in providing the necessary bus services.
 Future plans for extension of services and a new transportation center need to be coordinated with land use policies.